What is a Felony DUI under South Carolina law?

 - driver’s license is suspended for the term of imprisonment plus five years.

-If you want to read the actual statute for yourself, it is reproduced below:
+For those individuals who want to read the actual statute for themselves, it is reproduced below, in relevant part:

 SECTION 56-5-2945.
 Offense of felony driving under the influence; penalties; “great bodily injury” defined.